Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Data

 \subsection{PrimeKG-based Knowledge Graph}

-As a Knowledge Graph, we employed a subset of the biomedical Knowledge Graph PrimeKG \cite{chandak2022building}, specifically a 2-hop subgraph around multiple sclerosis.
-This subset contains 55,736 triples, 22 unique relations, and 7,413 entities, encompassing node types such as drug, disease, phenotype, gene/protein, anatomy, cellular component, pathway, molecular function, exposure, and biological process.
-We modified the subgraph by making all relations (except for those connecting a node to itself) one-directional to enhance query execution efficiency.
-Furthermore, we renamed certain relation's display names to simplify understanding for an LLM, aiming to improve future answer generation in sentence form.
-More details can be found in \ref{primekg_changes}.
+We used a subset of the biomedical Knowledge Graph PrimeKG \cite{chandak2022building}, specifically a 2-hop subgraph around multiple sclerosis.
+This subset contains 44,348 triples, 22 unique relations, and 7,413 entities, covering node types such as drug, disease, phenotype, gene/protein, anatomy, cellular component, pathway, molecular function, exposure, and biological process.
+To optimize query execution, we made all relations unidirectional (except self-connections).
+Further details can be found in \autoref{primekg_changes}.